tigersizer/cluster-test/cluster-test-04Customization.md

 #### OPS ifcfg

-If you ran the `buildnet` script, this has been done.
+If you ran the `setnet` script, this has been done.

 The same change is made to all of the VMs, with just the IPADDR being different: Replace DHCP with a static IP and associated configuration.